 So it’s the Demand Planning team’s job to take forecasts from the sales team apply their judgement, use insights/ trends, and market information to finalize the supply plan.
 The higher their accuracy in forecasting “how much to produce”, the higher the chances of lower inventories and that the company is not leaving money on the table (missed sales).

 Forecasting is one of the inputs into the demand plan.
-The demand planner will take into account the budget, the previous purchase patterns by territory, customer, volume and adjust for the existing inventories to arrive at his final monthly demand plan.
+The demand planner will take into account the target, the previous purchase patterns by territory, customer, volume and adjust for the existing inventories to arrive at his final monthly demand plan.
 The challenge lies in bringing together all this data in a plan-able structure while at the same time being able to analyze on various parameters in order to be able to ascertain the final demand.
 Apart from analyzing historical trends the demand planning team also brings together external market research data to aid their decision-making.
 This plan can act as a sound overlay over the historical analysis.
 This is the starting point of the S&OP process and organizations need to balance the forecast with production such that they are minimizing slow moving stock and demurrage but at the same time delivering the goods on time as required by the customer.
 These 3 along with the forecast accuracy determine the impact of the Demand planners have on the organization’s top line and bottom line.

 Supply Planning